 - have a review by your diabetes team about one month before travel

 - make sure you take enough diabetes supplies

-How do I prepare for travel with diabetes?
+How do I prepare for travelling with my child who has diabetes?

 People with diabetes can travel just the same as people without diabetes.
 But, you will need to do more planning to make sure travel plans include management of diabetes.